Shwensc/BookTor-Hosted-on-aws-/README.md

 # Tis project is a full-stack web application built using React js for the frontend, Express js for the backend, and MySQL as the database.
-The application is designed to #demonstrate the implementation of a 3-tier architecture, where the presentation layer (React js), application logic layer (Express js), and data layer (MySQL) are #separated into distinct tiers.
 #Made by et moi
-#Steps to runnn:

 ## User Interface Screenshots
 #### Dashboard